zahay117/universe-starter-agent/README.md

 * How to save output files (optionally save output file)
 * Non-Zero Entropy

+There is a large issue with float64 used by the ate3 env and float32 used by universe starter agent

 # Dependencies

 * Python 2.7 or 3.5